dapr/docs/daprdocs/content/en/developing-applications/building-blocks/scheduler/howto-use-scheduler.md

 title: "How-To: Set up a scheduler"
 linkTitle: "How-To: Set up a scheduler"
 weight: 2000
-description: "Learn how to use the distributed scheduler API to schedule jobs"
+description: "Learn how to use the scheduler API to schedule jobs"
 ---

 <!-- Introductory paragraph